 At about 9:30, the fog started to lift.
 Slowly.
 The sun was doing its best to peak through the clouds.

 (Que angelic choir music) and then just like that the visibility was perfect.
 A postcard-like image of Machu Picchu with Huayna Picchu looming behind.

 It got warm quick.
 We ended up peeling off all of our extra layers.
 Our socks were toast from a mixture of rain and sweat (bring an extra pair).

-We laid down and just stared in silence for a bit.
+We sat down and just stared in silence for a bit.

 Soon enough, we had to start making our way back to the entrance to catch a shuttle that would take us to the train station for our ride back to Agua Calientes.
 Our train tickets were for 2:30 pm so we needed to be on time.
 The line for the shuttle was long (and hot), so give yourself a little extra time.
 We caught our 2:30 pm train no problem, but once we arrived back at the train station we had a little trouble finding our bus ride back to Cusco.
 We just had to walk around and ask until we found our driver, he had our names on list.
 This is something we should have asked for more information about when we made our reservations.
 Just keep in mind that if you can’t find your ride right away, start talking to people.

 I remember, quite distinctly, how I felt the first time we went walking around downtown back home after this trip.
 Our guards were lowered a bit.
 We didn’t stick out so much.
 We had a bit of a hard time adjusting back to normal, if you will, from the vibe we felt in Cusco.